pcorey/pcorey.github.io/_posts/2014-12-15-joining-the-tiling-wm-master-race.markdown

 ## .Xdefaults

 <code class="language-*">~/.Xdefaults</code> is where you configure the look and feel of [urxvt](http://software.schmorp.de/pkg/rxvt-unicode.html).
-I started with a template <code class="language-*">~/.Xdefaults</code> I found online, switched to use Ubuntu Mono and borrowed a nice color scheme I found on this [helpful article](http://blog.z3bra.org/2013/10/home-sweet-home.html).
+I started with a template <code class="language-*">~/.Xdefaults</code> I found online, switched to use Ubuntu Mono and borrowed a nice color scheme I found in this [helpful article](http://blog.z3bra.org/2013/10/home-sweet-home.html).
 You can see what the [final result](https://github.com/pcorey/dotfiles/blob/master/.Xdefaults) on my github.

 ## .xinitrc and .xsession